OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 ## Testing and validation

 Follow the usual guidance to [test and validate your add-in](testing-and-tips.md).
-After [sideloading](sideload-outlook-add-ins-for-testing.md) in Outlook on the web, Windows, or Mac, restart Outlook on your Android mobile device.
-(Android is the only supported client for now.)
+After [sideloading](sideload-outlook-add-ins-for-testing.md) in Outlook on the web, Windows, or Mac, restart Outlook on your Android or iOS mobile device.
 Then, on a new meeting screen, verify that the Microsoft Teams or Skype toggle is replaced with your own.

 ### Create meeting UI